American Whiskey PT 3

-Build upon your Whiskey knowledge as Bulleit Bourbon Global Brand Ambassador Tim Etherington-Judge’s uncovers more of the history of American Whiskey.
+Build upon your whiskey knowledge as BULLEIT® Bourbon Global Brand Ambassador Tim Etherington-Judge uncovers more of the history of American whiskey…

 The Industrial Revolution was a time of change in the distilling industry globally, particularly in America.
-At the beginning of the 19th century it was a cottage industry run by farmers, clergymen and ambitious entrepreneurs.
-By the beginning of the 20th century it was a rapidly expanding factory business of internationally recognized brands.
+At the beginning of the 19th Century it was a cottage industry ran by farmers, clergymen and ambitious entrepreneurs.
+By the beginning of the 20th Century it was a rapidly expanding factory business of internationally recognized brands.

 Prohibition was the great social experiment that failed.
 Bartenders fled the country to Europe or Cuba, or stayed and risked being arrested.
 All but a handful of distilleries closed.
-The violent criminal underground exploded, giving birth to infamous gangsters such as Al Capone and Nucky Thompson.
+The violent criminal underground exploded, giving birth to infamous gangsters such as Al Capone.

 The Worlds at War

-Prohibition officially ended in 1933 but it had left the Whiskey industry in tatters.
-Distilleries were in ruin, some were too old to start up business again and tastes had changed toward lighter spirits such as Gin and Canadian Whiskey.
+Prohibition officially ended in 1933 but it had left the whiskey industry in tatters.
+Distilleries were in ruin, some were too old to start up business again and tastes had changed towards lighter spirits such as gin and Canadian whiskey.

-Just as the Whiskey industry began to recover, the Japanese attacked Pearl Harbor and the United States was drawn into World War II.
-The War Production Board took over control and all distilleries were converted to produce high-strength industrial alcohol to be used in making gunpowder, plastics, medical supplies and rubber tires amongst other things.
-There was still a market for Whiskey, however, and distillers continued to sell whatever remaining stocks they had.
+Just as the whiskey industry began to recover, the Japanese attacked Pearl Harbour and the United States was drawn into World War 2.
+The War Production Board took over control and all distilleries were converted to produce high strength industrial alcohol to be used in making gunpowder, plastics, medical supplies and rubber tires amongst other things.
+There was still a market for whiskey, however, and distillers continued to sell whatever remaining stocks they had.